Skip to content

 image

-Step Six: Route 10% of Traffic to reviews-v2
+Step Six: Switch 10% Traffic to reviews-v2

-Modify the virtual-service-reviews.yaml file as follows:
+Modify the virtual-service-reviews.yaml file with the following content:

 apiVersion: networking.istio.io/v1alpha3